 Walking Holidays in Greece

-Top 5 Islands to Explore on Walking Holidays in Greece
+Top 5 Islands to Explore when Walking Greek Islands

-Kythnos: Boasting everything from ancient archaeological sites to stunning landscapes, Kythnos is a paradise for walkers.
+Kythnos: Boasting everything from ancient archaeological sites to stunning landscapes, Kythnos is a paradise for hikers.
 It may be one of the less popular destinations but it sure packs a punch with its incomparable scenery.
-Our guided walking holidays in the Greek islands also introduce you to its fabulous culture and friendly locals.
-Discover the most idyllic views as you follow a series of walking trails past ancient sites, along the coast and through the untamed countryside, or explore the fabulous Byzantine castle ruins that lie on top of the headland.
+Our guided hiking tours in the Greek islands also introduce you to its fabulous culture and friendly locals.
+Discover the most idyllic views as you follow a series of hiking trails past ancient sites, along the coast and through the untamed countryside, or explore the fabulous Byzantine castle ruins that lie on top of the headland.

 Santorini: Arguably the most famous island in Greece, and in the world, owing to its stellar sunsets and Cycladic whitewashed houses, Santorini is every paradise seeker’s dream.
 It’s hard to believe that the entire island was created from a gigantic volcanic eruption circa 1650 BC, forming its distinctive crescent shape that you see today.
 The villages of Oia and Fira are equally as captivating and give you a glimpse into the culture and history of Santorini.
 You’ll also find world-class restaurants and bars on the island where you can try traditional Greek food and enjoy a drink as you look out over the Mediterranean.
 If you prefer to escape the busier parts of Santorini, there are plenty of secluded walking trails and ancient sites to explore.